 - Display a widget to first ask if they are interested in push notifications.
 All texts are customisable.

-You can also ask for permissions (like this widget) using any of our interaction campaigns.
+You can also ask for permissions (like this widget) using any custom interaction campaign or from your own code.

 2. Once the user agrees and clicks on the Allow button, a new window is opened.